-- 4.5.1.
-The light of each tell-tale shall be of the colour as specified in Table 1. - 4.5.2.
-The colour of tell-tales not listed in Table 1 can be selected by the manufacturer in accordance with paragraphs 4.5.3.
+4.5.1.
+Subject to paragraph 4.6.6., The light of each tell-tale shall be of the colour as specified in Table 1.

+- 4.5.2.
+The colour of indicators, tell-tales and the identification symbols for indicators and controls not listed in Table 1 shall can be selected by the manufacturer in accordance with paragraphs 4.5.3-and 4.5.4.
 The colour selected shall not mask or interfere with the identification of any tell-tale, control or indicator specified in Table 1. - 4.5.3.
-Colours are recommended in accordance with the following colour code: - 4.5.3.1. red: danger to persons or very serious damage to equipment is immediate or imminent; - 4.5.3.2. amber: caution, outside normal operating limits, vehicle system malfunction, damage to vehicle likely, or other condition which may produce hazard in the longer term; - 4.5.3.3. green: safe, normal operating condition (except if blue or amber is required by Table 1.). - 4.5.4.
+Colours shall be selected are recommended in accordance with the following colour code: - 4.5.3.1. red: danger to persons or very serious damage to equipment is immediate or imminent; - 4.5.3.2. amber: caution, outside normal operating limits, vehicle system malfunction, damage to vehicle likely, or other condition which may produce hazard in the longer term; - 4.5.3.3. green: safe, normal operating condition (except if blue or yellowamber is required by Table 1.). - 4.5.4.
 Each symbol used for the identification of a tell-tale, control or indicator shall be in a colour that stands out clearly against the background. - 4.5.5.
 The filled-in part of any symbol may be replaced by its outline and the outline of any symbol may be filled in.